Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 An appeal shall only be granted if it is based on one or more of the following purposes:

-- The hearing was not conducted in accordance with procedures prescribed by the College.
+- The process was not conducted in accordance with procedures prescribed by the College.

 - The sanction imposed was not appropriate for the violation and/or the past history of violations.

-- There is new evidence that could not have been known during the hearing which is sufficient to alter the decision or outcome.
+- There is new evidence that could not have been known during the process which is sufficient to alter the decision or outcome.

 B. Changes to Sanction(s)

 When there is reason to believe that the sanctioned student or other members of the College community are at risk, or when a need exists to protect College property or prevent material disruption of the College’s educational process, the Provost or their designee may immediately enforce any or all of the sanctions, and they shall remain in effect pending the final outcome of the case.
 Sanctions that are appealed by the student may not be increased; instead, the outcome of a successfully appealed sanction may be a reduction, alteration, or continuation of the original sanction(s).
 An accused student will not risk a more severe sanction simply by exercising the right to request an Appellate Review of the original sanction.
 In cases where the appeal is requested by the faculty member filing the complaint, the Provost or their designee may reduce, alter, or increase the original sanction.
 An increase in sanction must be based on the student’s academic honesty history.
 Normally, sanctions will not be increased unless prior violations are discovered.

 The Provost or their designee will make a decision regarding the disposition of the case.
 A written notification of the decision shall be sent to the student requesting the appeal within fifteen (15) business days of receipt of the student’s appeal letter.
 Notification will occur as an attachment to an email using the student’s KSC.keene.edu account and through Registered Mail.
 The decision of the Provost or their designee is final.
 No further appeals are possible.